drush-ops/drush/docs/commands.md

 - Commands that wish to offer multiple _output formats_ (yes please!) should (Example:
     - See [TwigUnusedCommand(https://www.drush.org/latest/commands/twig_unused/)] or [SqlDumpCommand](https://www.drush.org/latest/commands/sql_dump/)) as examples.
     - Implement the [Formatter Attribute](https://github.com/drush-ops/drush/blob/13.x/src/Attributes/Formatter.php).
+    - Command class should `use \Drush\Formatters\FormatterTrait`
     - `execute()` is largely boilerplate.
+See examples above.
 By convention, do your work in a `doExecute()` method instead.
-- [See Optionset and Validate Attributes provided by Drush core](https://github.com/drush-ops/drush/blob/13.x/src/Attributes).
+- [Various Optionset and Validate Attributes are provided by Drush core](https://github.com/drush-ops/drush/blob/13.x/src/Attributes).
 Custom code can supply additional Attributes+Listeners, which any command may choose to use.

 ## Altering Command Info